jtorral/pgpoolTutorial/WATCHDOG.md

 ### Recovery script files

-For this Docker based deployment, the recovery scripts (recovery_1st_stage and pgpool_remote_start) have already been pre edited and placed in the appropriate locations.
+For this Docker based deployment, the recovery scripts (recovery_1st_stage and pgpool_remote_start) have already been pre-edited and placed in the appropriate locations.
 These scripts are tailored to work seamlessly within the containerized environment, so no immediate changes are required to get started.

-However, if you're customizing your setup or working outside of this Docker context, we’ll cover how to copy the original scripts from the sample_scripts directory and modify them to suit your environment.
-That section appears later in this documentation and includes guidance on adapting paths, permissions, and command logic as needed.
+However, if the containers **were built with the DONTPRECONFIG option**, you will need to do this manually.
+Those steps are further down under the **Recovery script edits** section.

+After editing the files proceed.

 ### Copy recovery scripts to pg1 only